Contact: Manager Yang

 Soljacic said that the goal is to look at neural networks.
 This field has made a lot of progress and excitement in recent years.
 See if we can use some of these technologies to help us conduct physics research.
 Basically, computers are "smart enough" so that they can Can you do some smarter tasks to help us understand and use some physical systems?"

 To test this idea, they used a relatively simple physical system, Shen explained.
-“To understand which technology is appropriate, and to understand these limitations and how to use them well, we [ use a on a particular nanophotonic system ], nanophotonics is a spherical concentric System .”
+“To understand which technology is appropriate, and to understand these limitations and how to use them well, we [ use a neural network on a particular nanophotonic system ], nanophotonics is a spherical concentric nanoparticle System .”
 Nanoparticles are layered like onions, but each layer is made of a different material and has a different thickness.

 The size of the nanoparticles is comparable to or smaller than the wavelength of visible light, and the manner in which the different colors of light are scattered from these particles depends on the details of the layers and the wavelength of the incident beam.
 Calculating all of these effects for multi-layered nanoparticles can be a computationally intensive task for nanoparticles, and the complexity becomes worse as the number of layers increases.